Welcome to chictopia! I think of you like the kilt and feel comfortable wearing it, go for it =]posted over 4 years ago

 I do think there’s something pretentious about anyone who isn’t either from here (or any Celtic country) or has lived here for a long time wearing a tartan kilt, because obviously your tartan depends on your clan.
 I find randomly choosing one you have no connection to is a bit wannabe-ish.
 (Plus “proper” tartan kilts cost hundreds of £ and are made to measure, so why would you go to that trouble unless the tartan was meaningful to you?)
 But yours is mostly black with a nod to tartan, and a style statement rather than a statement of belonging to a particular clan, so I doubt it would offend anyone.
 In Scotland, some people are very sensitive about English guys wearing kilts, for obvious political reasons.

 I’ve never seen anyone wearing trousers underneath a kilt – I know I have a different perspective coming from a place where kilts are ordinary and acceptable, but I would stare far more at a man wearing trousers or tights underneath.
 I think that would ruin it, personally, although as part of a grungy look could be great.
 It doesn’t sound like that’s really you, though.
 Kilts look fantastic as they are.
 They’re knee-length, so you won’t be showing any more leg than you would in shorts!
 It may take some bravery to wear it in London, but less so there than a lot of places (outside Scotland/Ireland/Wales).
 I say just wear and enjoy it.
-Every man I know loves wearing one.posted almost 4 years ago
+Every man I know loves wearing one.posted over 4 years ago

 I wouldn’t let my boyfriend wear it, but if you feel comfortable in it, then go for it!
-But, I’m a bit more casual than most of the users on here, so it’s kinda just my opinion (:posted almost 4 years ago
+But, I’m a bit more casual than most of the users on here, so it’s kinda just my opinion (:posted over 4 years ago

 If you like it, wear it!
 Sure, it may seem a little strange, but that’s what makes you unique and who you are Lol You should go over to the Utilikilt store, I went there and the guy gave me a whole list of reasons kilts kick butt.
-I just can’t remember any Ahaposted almost 3 years ago
+I just can’t remember any Ahaposted over 3 years ago